Walmart: Sales of guns and ammunition

-Walmart stopped selling handguns in all U.S. states, except for Alaska, in 1993.
+Walmart stopped selling handguns in all U.S. states, except Alaska, in 1993.

-In 2018, Walmart stopped selling guns and ammunition to persons younger than 21, following a similar move by Dick's Sporting Goods on the same day.
-In the same year, Walmart stopped selling military-style rifles that were commonly used in mass shootings.
+In 2018, Walmart stopped selling guns and ammunition to persons younger than 21, following a similar move by Dick's Sporting Goods.
+That same year, Walmart stopped selling military-style rifles that were commonly used in mass shootings.

 As of 2019, Walmart was a major retailer of firearms and ammunition.
 In 2019, after 23 people were killed in a mass shooting at a Walmart store in El Paso, Texas, Walmart announced that it would stop selling all handgun ammunition and certain short-barreled rifle ammunition.
 The company also announced that it would stop selling handguns in Alaska, the only state where the company still sold handguns.
 The move was expected to reduce Walmart's U.S. market share in ammunition from around 20% to around 6–9%.
 Walmart also stated that it was "respectfully requesting" that customers not openly carry weapons in Walmart stores, except for authorized law enforcement officers.

-Following the fatal police shooting of Walter Wallace Jr. in October 2020, Walmart temporarily removed gun and ammunition displays in thousands of stores across the U.S. from sales floors, grounding their reason in concerns of civil unrest.
-Company spokesman Kory Lundberg said in a statement that "We have seen some isolated civil unrest and as we have done on several occasions over the last few years, we have moved our firearms and ammunition off the sales floor as a precaution for the safety of our associates and customers."
-Firearms and ammunition will still be available for purchase on request, but the duration of the removal of both from the sales floor remains undetermined.
+Following the fatal police shooting of Walter Wallace Jr. in October 2020, Walmart temporarily removed gun and ammunition displays in thousands of stores across the U.S., grounding their reason in concerns of civil unrest.
+Firearms and ammunition were still available for purchase on request.

 Technology

+Walmart Global Tech is the technology arm of Walmart Inc and functions as a large-scale engineering and business services organization that powers the company's global retail operations.
+This division is led by Global Chief Technology Officer (CTO), and Chief Development Officer of Walmart Inc..

+Artificial intelligence (AI) partnership

+In October 2025, it was announced that Walmart would be partnering with OpenAI, which would let U.S.-based shoppers buy Walmart products (excluding food) directly through ChatGPT, OpenAI's chatbot.

+In January 2026, Walmart announced a partnership with Gemini that would allow users to discover products and complete purchases from Walmart within Gemini conversations.